radwankakar/infrastructure/docs/adr/0017-use-poetry-for-python-env-management.md

 In [ADR-0016](./0016-use-python-for-shell-scripting.md) we decided to focus on python for shell scripting.
 Python has many strengths that drove that decision, but virtual environment management in python is not a great user story.
+We want to settle on a flow for working with virtual environments that works for us and everyone can follow.

 ## Decision Drivers